RashRAJ/Terraform-101/README.md

 file 2

 ## creating a docker container using terrafrom
-to activate the file run `terraform init` use `terraform apply ` to apply changes and `terraform destroy` to to terminate the container
+To activate the file run `terraform init`

+Use `terraform apply ` to apply changes

+And `terraform destroy` to to terminate the container